Lady Gabriella Kingston

-Lady Gabriella Marina Alexandra Ophelia Kingston (née Windsor; born 23 April 1981) is an English socialite and freelance writer.
+Lady Gabriella Marina Alexandra Ophelia Kingston (née Windsor; born 23 April 1981) is a British writer and contributing editor.
 She is the daughter of Prince and Princess Michael of Kent.
-She is currently 55th in the line of succession to the British throne.
-At her birth she was 18th.
+At her birth she was 18th in the line of succession to the British throne; she is currently 57th.
+As a great-grandchild of King George V and Queen Mary, she is a second cousin of King Charles III.

 Early life and education

-Lady Gabriella was born at St Mary's Hospital, London.
+Lady Gabriella was born on 23 April 1981 at St Mary's Hospital, London.
 She has an elder brother, Frederick, born on 6 April 1979.
-She was christened on 8 June 1981 at the Chapel Royal, St James's Palace, London.
+She was baptised on 8 June 1981 at the Chapel Royal, St James's Palace, London.
 Lady Gabriella's godparents were Constantine II of Greece; Mariano Hugo, Prince of Windisch-Graetz; Marina Ogilvy; Princess Antonia, Marchioness of Douro; and Lady Elizabeth Shakerley.
-She was educated at Godstowe and Downe House School in Cold Ash, Berkshire.
+She was educated at Godstowe School and Downe House School in Cold Ash, Berkshire.
 In May 2004, Gabriella graduated from Brown University in Providence, Rhode Island, with a BA degree in Comparative Literature and Hispanic studies.
 In 2012, she earned an MPhil degree in Social Anthropology from Linacre College, Oxford.

 Career

-Lady Gabriella works as a freelance journalist.
+Lady Gabriella works as a writer and contributing editor.
 She contributes to The London Magazine amongst other publications.

 She is a board director of the Playing for Change Foundation, a global music and arts education nonprofit.
-Additionally, she has done projects in Latin America, including teaching English in Rio de Janeiro and working on music events in Buenos Aires.
+She worked with Latin American companies after living in the region, teaching English in Rio de Janeiro and producing music events in Buenos Aires.
+She undertook a research project with El Colegio del Cuerpo in Colombia.
+She also worked for the brand company Branding Latin America as an arts and travel director.

-In 2020, as a singer-songwriter, she released 2 songs; "Out of Blue" and "Bam Bam" to raise money for a charity.
+In 2020, as a singer-songwriter, she released two songs, "Out of Blue" and "Bam Bam", to raise money for a charity.
 She also sang "Put the Sea", "Half" and "This Morning".

+In 2024, she helped the Princess of Wales plan the annual Together at Christmas carols concert at Westminster Abbey.